 Google Pixel 2

 The Google Pixel 2 and Pixel 2 XL were introduced back in October 2017.
-These are the company’s second-gen Pixel flagships, and unlike the Pixel and Pixel XL, these two do not look identical.
-The Pixel 2 comes with considerably thicker bezels than the Pixel 2 XL, and that is the main difference between the two phones, in addition to the fact they’re different in size as well.
+These are the company's second-gen Pixel flagships, and unlike the Pixel and Pixel XL, these two do not look identical.
+The Pixel 2 comes with considerably thicker bezels than the Pixel 2 XL.
+That is the main difference between the two phones, in addition to the fact they're different in size as well.

 The design of the back on these two devices is similar to the Pixel and Pixel XL, in all honesty.
 They both have that glass plate on the back, though it is much smaller this time around, while most of the back is made out of metal.
 Both of these phones include stereo speakers, and both have OLED displays, but different OLED panels.
 The Pixel 2 ships with a regular AMOLED display, while the Pixel 2 XL includes a P-OLED panel.

 The Google Pixel 2 features a 5-inch fullHD display, while the Pixel 2 XL comes with a QHD+ display.
 Both devices are fueled by the Snapdragon 835 64-bit octa-core processor, while both include 4GB of RAM and 64GB / 128GB of non-expandable storage.
 Android 8.0 Oreo shipped out of the box on these two phones, while both of them include a single 12.2-megapixel camera on the back.
 The Pixel 2 features a 2,700mAh battery, while the Pixel 2 XL packs in a 3,520mAh unit.